SherG/cool-iron/blog/quit-facebook.md

 When I last logged in, I noticed Facebook’s user interface (UI) had changed considerably.
 I didn’t care for the new design, which seemed busier.

 Also, Facebook has become much more of a walled garden: a one-stop shop designed to contain you like a steel ball in a pinball machine.
-You ping about, setting off 'buzzers' and getting 'rewards' while they collect behavioral data on you to sell to others.
+You ping about, setting off buzzers and getting rewards while they collect your behavioral data to sell to others.

 > "Whatever you’re doing right now is the best use of your time, according to you." - <a href="https://twitter.com/shl/status/1383072769793925123?ref_src=twsrc%5Etfw" target="blank">@shl</a>